Competition Details

 Words are powerful, and our wish with this competition is to acknowledge talented wordsmiths and give writers the opportunity to be heard.

 The competition is not-for-profit—profit from the year before is used as the following year’s prize money.
-Judges announce the winner, short-list, long-list and Best 5 Junior.
+Judges announce the winner, short-list, and long list.
 These top 45 stories are published in an anthology, and all those published receive a free copy of the book.
-Guidelines and entry form can be found here.
+Guidelines and entry form can be found below.

 Our Sponsors